kbridson/rails-demos-and-deets-2021-test/demo-resource-destroy.md

 In this demonstration, I will show how to add controller actions and views that allow users to delete database records.
 We will continue to build upon the [QuizMe project](https://github.com/human-se/quiz-me-2020){:target="_blank"} from the previous demos.

+Finally, clicking the 🗑 link for a question on either the `index` or the `show` page will cause a `destroy` action to delete the question from the database and to redirect the browser to the `index` page, displaying a flash success notification.
+Figure 6 depicts the result of deleting a question.

 ## 1. Deleting Records with the `destroy` Action

 Now that the QuizMe app has features to create, read (`index`/`show`), and update (CRU_) multiple-choice questions, the last thing to do is add the functionality for deleting questions.
 Unlike the `new`/`create` and `edit`/`update` features, deleting records will not involve a form.
 Thus, we will add only one new controller action (`destroy`), and we will add special hyperlinks to the `index` and `show` pages to invoke the `destroy` action.